mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![yikes](/img/sunburnt-country/yikes.png)

 I guess I was now logged the heck in as Tony Abbott?
 And for all I know, everyone else who saw his Instagram post was right there with me.
 It's kinda wholesome, to imagine us all there together.
-But also probably like, bad, in a governmental way.
+But also probably suboptimal in a governmental sense.

-I was thinking this seemed a _bit_ bad, but I was wondering how bad it was[^carriedaway], so I decided to look around to find out.

-[^carriedaway]: hahahahahahahahaha

 ##### Was there anything secret in here?

-I just incredibly browsed the page, browsed it so hard.
+I then just incredibly browsed the page, browsed it so hard.

 I saw Tony Abbott's name[^name], flight times, and Frequent Flyer number, but not really anything _super_ secret-looking.
 Not gonna be committing any cyber treason with a Frequent Flyer number.
 The flight was in the past, so I couldn't change anything, either.

 [^name]: Which was actually "Anthony Abbott" #exposed